 Data Management Best Practices

 As a data scientist, it's up to you to figure out how to divide up your data for different predictive modeling tasks.
 In the ideal case, you should reserve a portion of your data for the very end of the process, after you've already selected model hyperparameters and also selected the best model.
 This unseen test set is reserved for the last step, when it can be used to assess the endpoint of your model building efforts, to see how the final model generalizes to new unseen data.
 When reserving the testing set, it is good practice to make sure that the features and response have similar characteristics to the rest of the data.
 In other words, the class fraction should be the same, and the distribution of features should be similar.
-This way, the testing data should be representative of the data you build the model on.
+This way, the testing data should be representative of the data you build the model with.

 While model validation is a good practice, it raises the question of whether the particular split we choose for the training, validation, and testing data has any effect on the outcomes that we are tracking.
-For example, perhaps the relationship between the features and the response variable is slightly different in the unseen test set that we have reserved, or in the validation set versus the training set.
-It is impossible to eliminate any such variability, but we can use the method of cross-validation to avoid placing too much faith in one particular split of the data.
+For example, perhaps the relationship between the features and the response variable is slightly different in the unseen test set that we have reserved, or in the validation set, versus the training set.
+It is likely impossible to eliminate all such variability, but we can use the method of cross-validation to avoid placing too much faith in one particular split of the data.

 Scikit-learn provides convenient functions to facilitate cross-validation analyses.
 These functions play a similar role to train_test_split, which we have already been using, although the default behavior is somewhat different.
 Let's get familiar with them now; first, import these two classes: